ravenusmc/mongo_project/readme.md

 # Getting started
 ### Installing

-  Other than Python 3.4 or simply Python 3.X you will also need pymongo installed.
+  Other than Python 3.4 or simply Python 3.X you will also need pymongo, pandas, numpy, BeautifulSoup, requests and matplotlib.pyplot installed.